Skip to content

 Why Trade Marks Are Useful: Advertising and Marketing

 Businesses consistently use trade marks for advertising and marketing their products and services.
-You will regularly see trade marks on television, in newspapers and advertised on billboards.
-This is because trade marks are commercial tools to enhance a brand’s identity and market reputation.
+You will regularly see trade marks on television, in newspapers, on product packaging, on social media and advertised on billboards.
+This is because trade marks are commercial tools to create and enhance a brand’s identity and market reputation.

 For example, a popular slogan played on television or radio will reach consumers, who in turn will associate the slogan with the brand.
 This feature builds legitimacy for the brand and encourages consumers to purchase the product or service from your business rather than a competitor.